BalasubramanianMadhiazhagan/Youtube-data-harvesting/README.md

 1.Used google API by creating unique API key for extracting Datas of different channel IDs for the "Yout tube" using API Integration.

-2 Used python scripting completely based on Function blocks containing 'For loops' to retrieve the datas.
+2 Used python scripting completely based on Function blocks containing 'For loops' and 'IF statements' to retrieve the datas.

 3.The retrieved data got stored in the seperate database using MongDB.